 Section Expectation

-Learning Objectives (Note: We will modify these objectives during the first week of class) After completing and reflecting on experiences in this course, students should be able to: i.
-Critically analyze popular narratives about modernity and constructed boundaries between nature/society and masculine/feminine dichotomies (awareness/knowledge/foundations) ii.
-Conduct creative and critical inquiry that integrates and synthesizes multiple disciplinary perspectives and that distinguishes and combines different kinds of evidence, methods and theories (such research entails working independently and in groups, drawing on the diverse strengths of group members and encouraging peer- and self-assessment) (application/integration/skills) iii.
+Learning Objectives After completing and reflecting on experiences in this course, students should be able to: i.
+Critically analyze popular narratives about technology and constructed boundaries between nature/society dichotomies (awareness/knowledge/foundations) ii.
+Conduct creative and critical research that integrates and synthesizes multiple disciplinary perspectives and that distinguishes and combines different kinds of evidence, methods and theories (such research entails working independently and in groups, drawing on the diverse strengths of group members and encouraging peer- and self-assessment (application/integration/skills) iii.
 Recognize a diversity of cultural values and ecologies across multiple sites of local, national, global and networked relations, which requires taking the time to listen to the seemingly obvious, the banal and the daily facets of lives often drowned out by grand narratives about groups of people and about non-humans ((non)human dimension/personal/values/skills) iv.
 Begin, as members of society, to deliberately identify and assess how specific environmental narratives and technical fixes impact our own lives, shape our behavior and in turn, impact the lives of others who might not share our identities, attitudes, beliefs, values and assumptions (human dimension/personal) v.
-Take responsibility for communicating precisely and respectfully through written, visual and other genres to express key concerns and engage other perspectives (caring/skills) vi.
+Take responsibility for communicating precisely and respectfully through written, visual and other digital genres to express key concerns and engage other perspectives (caring/skills) vi.
 Develop a greater desire to read specific texts more than once and to explore how one might “become with and among” other individuals, communities and ecologies (through this process, students will build a clearer sense of what they would like to learn and to do next and what knowledge and skills are necessary to do so) (application/learning how to learn)

 Evaluation